fr006d/ease-finger-pain-keyboard/README.md

 7.You could now ZX with your iPhone/iPad/iPod!

 ### Changelog
+**2.0.1** released on Aug 29, 2019
+• Enhance stability.
+• Add "Restart AMDS"(Apple Mobile Device Service) in client, use it if wifi connection not work.

 **2.0.0** released on Jul 12, 2019
 • Add a dark theme.
 • Add a "Load Balance" option, which required user to swap zxing.
 (Otherwise, the input will not send, hopefully avoid being too tense on one finger)